majeinfo/chaingun/README.md

 sufficient when the expected test load can be ensured by only one Player.
 In such a case the Manager is not needed.

-If you need many Players to be coordinated to stress the same server in the same time, you launch different Players (on different hosts !) in "daemon mode".
+If you need many Players to be coordinated to stress the same server(s) in the same time, you launch different Players (on different hosts !) in "daemon mode".
 Then you start the Web interface of the Manager and you can drive the Players remotely.
 The results will be aggregated by the Manager.